-This fall, The Frick Collection will present Veronese in Murano: Two Venetian Renaissance Masterpieces Restored, a focused exhibition on two recently conserved and rarely seen paintings by the celebrated artist Paolo Veronese (1528–1588), Saint Jerome in the Wilderness and Saint Peter Visiting Saint Agatha in Prison.
+The Frick Collection presents Veronese in Murano: Two Venetian Renaissance Masterpieces Restored, a focused exhibition on two recently conserved and rarely seen paintings by the celebrated artist Paolo Veronese (1528–1588), St. Jerome in the Wilderness and St. Agatha Visited in Prison by St. Peter.
 While the paintings are known to scholars, their remote location in a church in Murano, an island in the lagoon of Venice, has made them difficult to study.
-Saint Jerome in the Wilderness has been exhibited outside the church only once — in 1939, in the Paolo Veronese exhibition at Ca’ Giustinian, in Venice — while Saint Peter Visiting Saint Agatha in Prison has not left since being installed there in the early nineteenth century.
-The exhibition will provide a unique opportunity for an international audience to discover these two masterpieces in New York.
+St. Jerome in the Wilderness has been exhibited outside the church only once — in 1939, in the Paolo Veronese exhibition at Ca’ Giustinian, in Venice — while St. Agatha Visited in Prison by St. Peter has not left since being installed there in the early nineteenth century.
+The exhibition provides a unique opportunity for an international audience to discover these two masterpieces in New York.

 Over the last year, the paintings have been fully restored by Venetian Heritage, thanks to the sponsorship of Bulgari, and their conservation was accompanied by thorough research into their history.
-This fall, the canvases will be shown in the Frick’s Oval Room, which will be transformed into a chapel-like space in order to recreate the feeling of Francesco Degli Arbori’s chapel in Murano.
+The canvases are shown in the Frick’s Oval Room, which has been transformed into a chapel-like space in order to recreate the feeling of Francesco Degli Arbori’s chapel in Murano.
 The paintings date from the same time as the Frick’s two allegorical paintings by Veronese, The Choice between Virtue and Vice and Wisdom and Strength.
-When hung in the Oval Room, the religious works will create a fascinating dialogue with the allegories displayed in the adjacent West Gallery.
+Now hung in the Oval Room, the religious works create a fascinating dialogue with the allegories displayed in the adjacent West Gallery.

 Veronese in Murano: Two Venetian Renaissance Masterpieces Restored is organized by the Frick’s Peter Jay Sharp Chief Curator Xavier F. Salomon, an eminent Veronese scholar (who wrote the accompanying catalogue), and Venetian Heritage.